ReidAtcheson/incns/README.md

 Out of personal curiosity and interest I am writing a solver for the incompressible Navier-Stokes equations on a fully periodic domain.
 This repository contains my current progress.
+This project is experimental and in "research" mode.
+I don't know if it will work, and the code is in a very early stage.

 Details